 In our work, we sought to improve upon the standard feed-forward deep learning model by augmenting them with biologically inspired concepts of sparsity, top-down feed- back, and lateral inhibition.
 We define our model as a sparse coding problem using hierarchical layers.
-We solve the sparse coding problem with an additional top-down feedback error driving the dynamics of the neural network.View arXiv Publication PetaVision - Bio-inspired Neural Networks
+We solve the sparse coding problem with an additional top-down feedback error driving the dynamics of the neural network.View CVPR 2018 Publication on arXiv PetaVision - Bio-inspired Neural Networks

 Virtual batting practice is an interdisciplinary effort led by Mark Jupina, PhD, involving faculty and students in the Colleges of Engineering and Liberal Arts and Sciences that will provide players on the Villanova baseball team the opportunity to take virtual batting practice.
 We have been working on developing accurate models and animation of MLB pitchers and environments for virtual reality.Learn more at Philly.com